johnsonjh/VEDIT/README.md

 inserting another disk.

 Since so many different hardware configurations, keyboards, editing applications, and personal preferences exist, VEDIT is supplied with a customization (installation) program in order to let users create versions of VEDIT which are most suitable to their hardware, keyboard, applications, and preferences.

 ## Building

-Currently, the full VEDIT‑PLUS (both Z80 and 8080) configurations,
-along with the TRS‑80 Model II variants, have been built and tested.
+Currently, the full VEDIT‑PLUS (both Z80 and 8080) CRT configurations, along with the TRS‑80 Model II variants, have been built and tested.
-The Pπceon V‑100 video variant has not yet been tested.
+The Pπceon V‑100 memory mapped video variant has not yet been tested.

 VEDIT ⧸ VEDIT‑PLUS is built using either the *Technical Design Labs, Inc.* Z80 Relocating/Linking Disk Assembler (*TDL ZASM*) version 2.21